 For more information on Arnprior McNab Braeside United Minor Soccer, please check out their website at www.ambusc.ca

 Our certified instructor will cater to all fitness levels whether you are just starting out or have been doing Zumba for years!
 Please contact the Recreation Department for class dates and more information.

 McNab/Braeside Parks and Recreation offers a 10 week introduction to archery course during winter and spring sessions.
 The program is open to all ages and experience levels and equipment is provided.
-The course is hosted at an indoor archery range which is located at the Braeside RA Centre and offered through experienced instructors who will help beginners learn the sport of archery in a controlled environment or even offer archers with experience a chance to refine their skills.
+The course is offered through experienced instructors who will help beginners learn the sport of archery in a controlled environment or even offer archers with experience a chance to refine their skills.

 Ideally, the curriculum is aimed at beginner/novice/intermediate archers.

 Euchre is played every Tuesday night from mid-September through to May at the John A, Gillies Recreation Centre.
 Prizes and camaraderie no extra charge!
 Come out and have some fun!
 For more information about Tuesday night Euchre, please contact firstname.lastname@example.org.

 The Arnprior & McNab/Braeside Archives is a multi-municipal institution established by local volunteers as a non-profit, charitable organization, serving the citizens of the Town of Arnprior and McNab/Braeside Township.
 The Archives was established to acquire, preserve and make accessible important historical documents pertaining to the history of the area.

 Visit the Arnprior & McNab/Braeside Archives at www.adarchives.org.